orielkeza/student-grading-system/README.md

 - Query views: a student's courses, a course's students, a teacher's courses, a course's teachers
 - Generate a student report card showing course, marks, and teacher
 - Load data from flat files on startup, save back on shutdown — so state carries over between sessions
+- Interactive terminal menu with A/B/C navigation for Student, Teacher, and Course
+- Duplicate name prevention at the menu level for students, teachers, and courses

 ---